 - Help in the design and redesign of individual courses and programs intended for face-to face and online learning environments.
 Apply best practices within the field of educational development to support the development of teaching and learning.

 - Work directly with faculty and academic units to support educational innovation and change, including the integration of transformative pedagogies.

-- Provide discipline specific workshops to meet the immediate teaching and learning needs of a particular course, department or Faculty.
+- Provide just-in-time discipline-specific workshops to meet the immediate teaching and learning needs of a particular course, department, or Faculty.

-- Lead collaboration with academic units across campus to design and implement educational development initiatives to meet their needs.
+- Facilitate collaboration with academic units across campus and CLT to design and implement educational development initiatives.

 - Initiate, coordinate, and support activities to enhance teaching and learning at Dalhousie.

-- Advise and coach Faculty in the development of their teaching dossiers.
+- Advise and coach Faculty in teaching dossier development.

-- Provide information, consultation and feedback on individual teaching philosophy statements.
+- Provide information, resources, consultation, and feedback on individual teaching philosophy statements.

 - Contribute expertise to relevant internal and external committees and working groups.

-- Help you to conduct practice-based research, writing, and publication activities.
+- Provide support and guidance in practice-based research, writing, and publication activities.